aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

   * Deployed before any other components
   * Managed the player identities and authentication tokens
   * Supports refreshing authentications tokens
-  * Supports integrating with 3rd party identity providers such as Steam, Sign in with Apple, and Google Play
+  * Supports integrating with 3rd party identity providers such as Steam, Sign in with Apple, Google Play, and Facebook
   * See the [API Reference](CustomIdentityComponent/README.md#api-reference) for full API details.
 * **Backend Component Templates** (`BackendComponentSamples` folder contains [Readme](BackendComponentSamples/README.md))
   * Template backend components that integrate with the custom identity component and the Unreal, Unity and Godot SDK:s